ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

     - Indicate to user what the product may be useful for

  - #### Implementation:
     Product images will be selected of sufficient dots per inch to clearly show the product without loss of quality.
 Descriptions to be thorough enough to encourage sales and prices displayed in both a larger font size and weight.
-Will also display what foods the applicable item may be useful on, or what recipes they be be useful for.
+Will also display what foods the applicable item may be useful on, or what recipes they will be useful for.

 ### User Story:
 > As a user, I want to be able to see all the community shared recipes